GAIL India profit grows 87% to Rs 2,863 crore in July-Sept quarter

 GAIL India has reported Rs 2,863 crore profit in the July-September quarter of the fiscal year 2021-22.
 This is over 87 per cent rise in profit as compared to Rs 1,530 crore in the previous quarter of this fiscal year.
+The company's revenue from operations for Q2 FY22 was Rs 21,511 crore vs Rs 17,383.9 crore in Q2 FY21.

 The EBITDA stood at Rs 3,475 crore in Q2 FY22 as compared to Rs 2,411.3 crore in Q2 FY21.
 The state-owned company's margin was recorded at 16.2 per cent in the said quarter, which is a growth of 230 bps over 13.9 per cent margin recorded in Q2 FY21.